 Furthermore, casinos have the duty to reasonably protect against all foreseeable injuries.
 Fortunately for plaintiffs, Nevada courts take a relatively broad view of foreseeability with regard to premises liability claims.
 Specifically:

 NRS 651.015 precludes [owner or innkeeper] liability unless the wrongful act that caused the injuries was foreseeable…a wrongful act is not foreseeable unless the owner or innkeeper failed to exercise due care for the safety of the patron or other person on the premises or had notice or knowledge of prior incidents of similar wrongful acts on the premises … Foreseeability based on the failure to exercise due care does not depend solely on notice or knowledge that a specific wrongful act would occur, but instead is about “the basic minimum precautions that are reasonably expected of an owner or innkeeper.” … And foreseeability based on notice or knowledge of “[p]rior incidents of similar wrongful acts,” … requires a case-by-case analysis of similar wrongful acts, including, without limitation, the level of violence, location of attack, and security concerns implicated.2

 For example, casinos must (without limitation):

-- Take all reasonable precautions to ensure food safety and prevent food poisoning, E. coli, and salmonella,
+- Take all reasonable food preparation and storage precautions to ensure food safety and prevent food poisoning, E. coli, and salmonella,

 - Not serve alcohol to severely intoxicated patrons, whether in casinos, dining areas, or nightclubs,

-- Keep the furniture and fixtures in good repair (particularly if they see heavy use such as restaurant tables),
+- Keep the fixtures and furniture stable and in good repair (particularly if they see heavy use such as restaurant tables),

 - Clean up spills promptly to prevent slip hazards,